Metal Saga: The Ark of Wastes

 Metal Saga: The Ark of Wastes (メタルサーガ　～荒野の方舟～, Metaru Sāga ~ Kōya no Hakobune ~) is a role-playing video game in the Metal Max series, which was developed and published by Japanese company Success for Android and iOS.

 Gameplay

 Metal Saga: The Ark of Wastes is a role-playing video game.
 Similar as its predecessors, players needs to battle with enemies by themselves or by vehicles.
-There are several "Wanted" enemies, which powerful but worth of a lot of money.
+There are several "Wanted" enemies, which are powerful but worth of a lot of money.

 In dungeons, player controls characters and/or vehicles by moving the Drum-styled virtual pad.

 Development

-Metal Saga: The Ark of Wastes was first announced on November 26, 2014.
+Metal Saga: The Ark of Wastes was first announced in November 2014.